Jack Tizard: Controversies – Jensen and Burt

-Jack was sceptical of genetic explanations of human differences and in the 1970s he got involved in two related controversies on this topic.
+Tizard was sceptical of genetic explanations of human differences and in the 1970s he got involved in two related controversies on this topic.

 The American professor Arthur Jensen had argued for a genetic basis for black people measuring on average lower than white people on intelligence tests.
-In a highly critical article Jack challenged the statistical basis of Jensen's work, and also went further in arguing that centuries of oppression are likely to have influenced the performance of black people on tests and that Jensen's research question represented "from a scientific point of view a pseudo-problem".
+In a highly critical article Tizard challenged the statistical basis of Jensen's work, and also went further in arguing that centuries of oppression are likely to have influenced the performance of black people on tests and that Jensen's research question represented "from a scientific point of view a pseudo-problem".

-Cyril Burt was a British psychologist whom Jack had previously greatly admired.
+Cyril Burt was a British psychologist whom Tizard had previously greatly admired.
 He had published studies of identical twins reared apart, in order to work out the relative influence of genetics or environment on their development.
-Jack was among a number of people who became suspicious that Burt had faked at least some of his data, and he investigated and wrote about this, particularly discovering that co-workers that Burt had claimed he worked with on the twin studies did not exist.
+Tizard was among a number of people who became suspicious that Burt had faked at least some of his data, and he investigated and wrote about this, particularly discovering that co-workers that Burt had claimed he worked with on the twin studies did not exist.

 Advisory work

-The high quality and pioneer nature of Jack's research led to him being invited to join or contribute to many advisory and policy bodies.
-Jack always welcomed these opportunities to try to ensure that decisions were taken on the basis of good evidence rather than polemic.
+The high quality and pioneer nature of Tizard's research led to him being invited to join or contribute to many advisory and policy bodies.
+Tizard always welcomed these opportunities to try to ensure that decisions were taken on the basis of good evidence rather than polemic.
 Much of this involvement was time-consuming and often unpaid.
 It also entailed travel to many countries outside the UK.

-Jack was a consultant on learning disability to the World Health Organisation and also to the Centre for Educational Research and Innovation, a branch of the Organisation for Economic Cooperation and Development.
-For the UK Department of Health he was adviser on learning disability, a member of the Chief Scientist's Research Committee, Chair of the Advisory Committee on Handicapped Children, and a member of the Court Committee on Child Health Services.
-He was a member of the Social Science Research Council and Chair of its Educational Board.
+Tizard was a consultant on learning disability to the World Health Organisation and also to the Centre for Educational Research and Innovation, a branch of the Organisation for Economic Cooperation and Development.
+For the UK Department of Health he was adviser on learning disability, a member of the Chief Scientist's Research Committee, chair of the Advisory Committee on Handicapped Children, and a member of the Court Committee on Child Health Services.
+He was a member of the Social Science Research Council and chair of its Educational Board.
 He was adviser to the Home Office Research Unit.
 He was a Fellow of the British Psychological Society, an honorary member of the British Paediatric Association, a Fellow of the Royal Society of Medicine, and a member of and adviser on learning disability to the Association for Child Psychology and Psychiatry (now called the Association for Child and Adolescent Mental Health).
 He was one of the first to join the Society for Social Medicine on its founding in 1956.

-In 1975-6, Jack was President of the British Psychological Society.
+In 1975–1976, Tizard was president of the British Psychological Society.